MHMDHIDR/mohammedhaydar.com/src/content/blog/getting-to-grips-with-data-exploring-the-fusion-of-sound-and-images/index.md

 ## Reversing the Process

 Interestingly, we also explored the reverse process, investigating how sound could be manipulated in an image editor.
-We delved into what happens when sound is blurred or sharpened and how a simple image translates into a sound waveform.
+We are going to see what happens when sound is blurred or sharpened and how a simple image translates into a sound waveform.
 This exploration shed light on the fundamental operations of media editors.

 ## Conclusion